ALF (TV series): Films

-Following the end of the series a made-for-television movie was produced, in 1996, intending to give the series a proper end.
+After the end of the series, a made-for-television movie was produced, in 1996, intending to give the series a proper end.
 Project: ALF starts right after the series final episode but, especially because of the absence of the Tanners, it failed at obtaining success.

 On May 21, 2012, Paul Fusco said he was pitching an ALF movie.
-In August 2012, it was reported that Sony Pictures Animation had acquired the rights to ALF and would develop the property into a CGI-Live action hybrid feature.
-The Smurfs producer Jordan Kerner, would also produce the film, along with Tom Patchett and Paul Fusco.
+In August 2012, it was reported that Sony Pictures Animation had acquired the rights to ALF and would develop the property into a CGI-live action hybrid feature.
+The Smurfs producer Jordan Kerner would also produce the film, along with Tom Patchett and Paul Fusco.
+However, nothing further has since been announced.

 Cancelled reboot

-On August 1, 2018, it was announced that Warner Bros. would produce an ALF reboot.
+On August 1, 2018, Warner Bros. announced it would produce an ALF reboot.
 The reboot would have likely focused on ALF returning to Earth, with a new family and characters.
-In November 2018, it was reported that the reboot was cancelled.
+In November 2018, Warner reported that it had canceled the reboot.